Inpatient Alcohol Addiction Treatment

 If you don’t have insurance or your insurance doesn’t cover the entire cost of treatment, you may have other options such as state grants, sliding-scale fees, payment plans, and Medicare or Medicaid.

-Choosing the right treatment center depends on your treatment needs, recovery goals, and other personal factors.
-It is important to know about the different treatment programs and services so you can make confident, informed decisions about your care.
+Choosing the right alcohol addiction treatment center depends on your treatment needs, recovery goals, and other personal factors.
+It is important to know about the different treatment programs and services offered by alcohol rehab facilities so you can make confident, informed decisions about your care.
 Questions to ask a treatment facility include the following:11,12

 - Do you accept my insurance?